-Before we dive into the nitty-gritty of what xResolver does, it’s probably worthwhile discussing why it exists.
-Video game culture has always had a slightly elitist/toxic energy to specific subsections, and this is where our story begins proper.
+Before we dive into the nitty-gritty of what xResolver does, it’s probably worthwhile discussing why x Resolver exists.
+Video game culture has always had a slightly elitist/toxic energy to specific subsections, and this is where our xResolver com story begins proper.

 Video games were designed first and foremost as a form of entertainment.
 However, as online games developed and progressed to where competition between players was possible, some individuals got carried away.

-Nobody enjoys losing, but how we respond to that feeling is essential.
+Nobody on xResolver Xbox enjoys losing, but how we respond to that feeling is essential.
 And this turning point is at the centre of why xResolver exists and what it’s used for, which is revenge, bullying and antisocial behaviour on the world wide web.

 xResolver is not going anywhere because it is built on cloudfare which is hard to take down in its own, I see a lot of people saying “xResolver is down, it’s gone forever🥳🥳” hate to break it to you, but unless you’ve got a good group of people, that is not going anywhere.
 Sorry

 xResolver is a database/website that stores publicly available information regarding gamers’ IP addresses and their relationship with Gamertags and online profiles.
 Note that this specific information on how to blacklist your IP on Xbox is publicly available, meaning it isn’t technically illegal to share it on a public website.